Man claims trial to killing woman, trying to have sex with her corpse

 According to the prosecution's opening address, Boh had stalked the woman and seen her with other men before confronting her in a jealous rage three years ago.

-After unsuccessfully trying to have sex with her and hearing about her intimacy with another man, the Singapore permanent resident strangled the 28-year-old nurse with a bath towel.
+After unsuccessfully trying to have sex with her and hearing about her intimacy with another man, the Singapore permanent resident strangled the 28-year-old nurse with a bath towel in his flat.

 He then stripped her, took nude photos of her and tried to have sex with her but could not sustain an erection, the prosecution said.